gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ```
 This was contributed by [Matthew Duggan](https://github.com/mduggan).

+## Improvements for tooling providers

+The GradleConnector class has a new `disconnect` method.
+Clients can use it to asynchronously cancel release all Tooling API connections without waiting for the current build to finish.
+For more details, refer to the [javadoc](javadoc/org/gradle/tooling/GradleConnector.html).

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.